VisTrails/VisTrails/doc/usersguide/creating.rst

    The ``vtkCylinder`` module is configured to show an additional ``GetRadius`` port, which is then connected to a ``StandardOutput`` module.

-.. %TODO module_configuration.png should be changed to reflect v2.0.
-Caption: The module configuration window allows the hidden ports to be displayed.

-.. topic:: Try it now!

-   As an example of configuring a module port, select the ``vtkCylinder`` module in the canvas, select ``Outputs`` from the ``Module Information`` tab, and click in the left margin next to GetRadius (see Figure :ref:`Enabling <fig-enabling_ports>`).
-A new circle port should appear on the module.
-Next, add a new ``StandardOutput`` module from the basic modules and connect the output port for ``GetRadius`` to the input port of ``StandardOutput``.
-Upon execution, the value 0.25 is now output to the console.
-Figure :ref:`The vtkCylinder Module <fig-module_configuration>` shows the new workflow.

 Basic Modules
 =============